 When it comes to having a healthy relationship, it’s important to know where you and your spouse’s personality traits might butt heads.
 By learning what your Enneagram types are, you’ll be able to better foresee and even stop potential conflicts before they happen!

-So what exactly is the Enneagram, and just what can it tell you about your personality?
+What exactly is the Enneagram and what can it tell you about your personality and relationship?

 The Enneagram test on the Enneagram Institute website is a great tool to help you have a healthier relationship with your spouse.
 Ideally, you both need to use this psychological and spiritual tool individually and together to get the most out of it.

 It’s for your personal development and will enhance your ability to deal with all the ups and downs of your married life.

 This fantastic tool will point out your blind spots and help you to rid yourself of old habits and thoughts that no longer serve you and provide you with a map to better physical, emotional, and spiritual health.